Getting your Medical Card over the phone has never been so easy

 If you currently are suffering from one of the conditions above, in order to qualify, you will also have to prove your identity and residency by submitting your valid driver’s license number, or, id card number.

-First, create an online account on the Cannabis regulatory agency website, and then fill out the application.
-Second, you need to verify your Michigan residency by submitting some form of Michigan identification.
+You need to verify your Michigan residency by submitting some form of Michigan identification.
 Ways to validate your residency are, a state driver’s license number, or a signed Michigan voter registration card.
 Using a voters registration card will also require you to submit an additional form of government documentation with your name and birthdate, like a birth certificate.

 Michigan Medical Card Caregiver Information

-Potential caregivers in Michigan must also prove their residency while applying, just as a potential patient.
-Acceptable forms of identification are either a driver’s license or a state identification card.
-Expired forms of identification will not be accepted.
 In addition, a caregiver must be added via a “change of caregiver” application after the patient’s state application has been completed.
-Caregivers can also be removed from a medical marijuana card via this process
+Caregivers can also be removed from a medical marijuana card through this same process.

 Cultivation & Possession of Medical Marijuana in Michigan